 Volatile Organic Compounds are vapors that emit from cleaning supplies, hand sanitizers, building furnishings, or industrial and manufacturing processes.
 We utilize the latest technologies for measuring VOC’s, carbon monoxide and formaldehyde in real time using hand-held scientific instruments, or in some cases, we may deploy special sampling and analytical techniques with laboratory analysis.

 Temperature and Humidity

-Indoor Temperature and Humidity directly impacts on Indoor Air Quality as well as occupancy comfort.
-Extremely dry conditions may irritate eyes and occupant’s upper respiratory system.
-Alternatively, excessive humidity can promote the growth of mold on in air handlers and on surfaces.
-Thermostat settings in buildings can also impact humidity, thermal comfort, and in some cases, fresh air supply.
-ESMCorp monitors and make recommendations to control temperature and humidity to help reduce temperature and humidity indoor air quality issues.
-If you have Temperature and Humidity concerns, please fill out our contact form or call Dr. Lynch directly at (856) 764-3557.
+A building’s indoor temperature and humidity affects its indoor air quality and occupancy comfort.
+Extremely dry conditions can irritate a person’s eyes and upper respiratory system.
+Alternatively, excessive humidity promotes the growth of mold on in air handlers and on surfaces.
+Thermostat settings in buildings can also impact humidity, thermal comfort, airborne mold levels, and in some cases, fresh air supply.
+ESMCorp considers these factors as part of our air quality assessment services.